Overnight, all that we need for our spending, saving, and budgeting is quite literally in our pocket.

 One critical feature is the ability to pay anybody near you, simply by using Bluetooth Payment.
 This is what it sounds like.
 You don’t need this person’s phone number.
 They don’t need to have a Monzo account.
 As long as you both enable Bluetooth, you can send payments to their online banking app – this capability works using the Google Nearby API service, which is branded as Nearby Friends.

-3. Revolut Review – Budget-Minded Top Online Bank and App
+3. Revolut Review – Budget-Minded Top E-Money Institution and App

 To begin with, Global Payments lets you transfer money in over 30 currencies to different accounts, regardless of the location.
 Payment links or Flash QR codes can request / send payments, featuring funny gifs.
 As with crypto wallet addresses, a @Revtag lets your social media subs, or friends or family collect money through your shareable URL without bank details.